idleberg/web-porridge/README.md

 </details>

-#### setItem
+#### setItem()

-Usage: `setItem(key, value, options?)`
+Usage: `setItem(key: string, value: any, options?)`

-Writes a single key/value pair to the storage, automatically stringifies objects.
-Supports overwriting a single value inside an object through the use of [dot notation][] syntax.
+When passed a key name and value, will add that key to the given Storage object, or update that key's value if it already exists.

 <details>
 <summary><strong>Example</strong></summary>